Seven Ideas for a Kitchen Island

 Dine at Your Island

 We love to dine on our island.
-I love it when the boys are home and they sit at the island for a quick meal.
+I love it when the boys are home, and they sit on the island for a quick meal.
 It’s a fun place to gather and chat while I prepare dinner.

 Set a Buffet on the Island

-With the hearty appetites of the tall boys in our family, I usually serve our dinners buffet style.
+With the hearty appetites of our family’s tall boys, I usually serve our dinners buffet style.
 I like giving everyone in the family the opportunity to serve themselves so they can select exactly what they want.

 Freshen Up Your Kitchen Decor For Spring!